Visiting Fellows Program

 • Give one Lunchtime Talk per academic term.

-• Participate in the scholarly community of the Center through talks, discussions, and other activities.
+• Participate in the scholarly community of the Center through talks, workshops, discussions, reading groups, and other activities.

 • Reside in Carbondale, IL for the term of their fellowship.